 5327.
-Evidence for Advanced Nursing Practice (3:3:0 O)
+Evidence for Advanced Nursing Practice

-(Prerequisite: NURS 5326 (Research for Advanced Nursing Practice)).
-This course promotes understanding and use of theory while focusing on methods underlying evidence based approaches to nursing practice.
+(Prerequisite: NURS 5326) This course promotes understanding and use of theory while focusing on methods underlying evidence based approaches to nursing practice.
 Selected theories that are relevant to evidence based nursing practice will be critiqued for usefulness and application in an effort to link theory, evidence, and practice.
 Practice problems form the basis for examining evidence application in nursing.

-5332 Informatics II: Health Information Management and Knowledge (CL) (4:2:6 O)
+5332 Informatics II: Health Information Management and Knowledge (CL) (3:2:3 O)